Chronic inflammatory diseases are increasing v.a...is steadily gaining in importance in the Western world:

 We will discuss the topic of antioxidants in more detail in a separate article.

-At this point, it should simply be mentioned that the body has an enzymatic antioxidant system whose task is to neutralize free radicals.
-Free radicals are highly reactive and can damage tissue and trigger inflammatory reactions.
+Therefore, it should only be mentioned here that the body possesses an enzymatic antioxidant system whose function is to neutralize free radicals.
+Free radicals are highly reactive and can damage tissue and trigger inflammatory responses.
 If this endogenous enzymatic antioxidant system is overwhelmed by severe oxidative stress, antioxidant supplementation can provide relief.

 5. Influence of unsaturated fatty acids on inflammatory processes

-Unsaturated fatty acids are starting materials for eicosanoids (“tissue hormones”), which have important control functions: in addition to cell division and platelet aggregation (blood clotting), they are v.a. involved in inflammatory processes.
+Unsaturated fatty acids are precursors for eicosanoids ("tissue hormones"), which have important regulatory functions: in addition to cell division and platelet aggregation (blood clotting), they are v.ainvolved in inflammatory processes.

 Important Eicosanoids are

-The Omega 3 fatty acid EPA on the other hand, is metabolized into
+The Omega 3 fatty acid EPA In contrast, it is metabolized in

-• E-resolvins (E1 inhibits the migration of inflammatory cells into the inflamed tissue and the formation of the messenger substance interleukin 12),
+- E-Resolvin (E1 inhibits the migration of inflammatory cells into the inflamed tissue as well as the formation of the messenger substance interleukin 12),

-DHA is also metabolized into anti-inflammatory lipid mediators, v.a. in protectins and D-resolvins: Resolvin D2 causes endothelial cells to produce nitric oxide, which prevents the adhesion of leukocytes and thus their migration into the inflamed tissue.
+DHA is also metabolized into anti-inflammatory lipid mediators., v.a. in protectins and D-resolvins: Resolvin D2 causes endothelial cells to produce nitric oxide, thereby preventing leukocytes from adhering to the cells and thus from migrating into the inflamed tissue.

 Despite strong similarities in molecular structure, the biological functions of Omega 3 and Omega 6 fatty acids are very different: